 Can you say yes to one or more of these statements?

-- Signed documents are stored in various spaces, and sometimes there are more than one copy.
+- Signed documents are stored in various spaces, and sometimes there is more than one copy.

 - Contract information is tracked on a spreadsheet that involves only one or two gatekeepers, and this provides no visibility for the rest of the team or organization.